maxspencer/manifestos/manifestos/2015/labour/2015-labour-manifesto.md

 </span>
 <span class="page" id="page-74">

-### e will stand up for Britain’s interests in Europe and the world
+## We will stand up for Britain’s interests in Europe and the world

 </span>
 <span class="page" id="page-75">

-## W

-e live in turbulent times.
-The rise of ISIL, an aggressive Russia

-threatening its neighbours in eastern Europe, and continuing

-economic uncertainty in the Eurozone, are each a challenge to our national security.
-Labour is an internationalist party and believes Britain must

-engage with the global challenges we face, but not try and solve them on

-our own.
-We believe the Conservatives are damaging the interests of our

-country by turning their backs on Europe, and isolating us abroad.
-We will strengthen our national security, stand up for human rights, and work with

-other countries to tackle terrorism, climate change, and eliminate extreme
+**We live in turbulent times.
+The rise of ISIL, an aggressive Russia threatening its neighbours in eastern Europe, and continuing economic uncertainty in the Eurozone, are each a challenge to our national security.
+Labour is an internationalist party and believes Britain must engage with the global challenges we face, but not try and solve them on our own.
+We believe the Conservatives are damaging the interests of our country by turning their backs on Europe, and isolating us abroad.
+We will strengthen our national security, stand up for human rights, and work with other countries to tackle terrorism, climate change, and eliminate extreme poverty globally.**

-poverty globally.

 Britain has a unique influence in the world.
 We are the only country that is a member of the UN Security Council, NATO, the G7, the G20, the Commonwealth and the EU.